NASCAR Craftsman Truck Series at Bristol Motor Speedway: History

-It was usually held on the Wednesday night prior to the NASCAR Cup Series Saturday night race, the Bass Pro Shops Night Race; though in 2018, the race took place on Thursday night and was broadcast in primetime on Fox.
-When first held in 1995, the race was 150 laps.
-It was increased to 200 laps the following year, and has remained at that distance since.
+The race was usually held on the Wednesday night prior to the Bass Pro Shops Night Race; though in 2018, the race took place on Thursday night and was broadcast in primetime on Fox.
+First held in 1995, the race was 150 laps.
+It was increased to 200 laps the following year, and has remained at that distance since until 2025, when it was increased to 250 laps.
 There were no Truck races held at BMS between 2000 and 2002.
-Starting in the 2019 event, it became the first race of the playoffs, while in 2020 it switched to the final race in the round of 8.
+Starting in 2020, it became the first race of the playoffs.